 What to Expect

 Your doctor will look for the cause of your welts.
-If she figures out what’s making you have them, you don’t have CIU.
+If they figure out what’s making you have them, you don’t have CSU.

 It’s a process of elimination.
-She’ll want to rule out more serious conditions that can trigger hives, like hepatitis or an overactive thyroid.
-She’ll ask you about your medical history and your family’s medical history, and possibly do some tests.
+They’ll want to rule out more serious conditions that can trigger hives, like hepatitis or an overactive thyroid.
+They’ll ask you about your medical history and your family’s medical history, and possibly do some tests.

 Things you’re exposed to every day, like food, medication, infections, plants, pet dander, and latex, can sometimes be the problem.